mdsimon2/RPi-CamillaDSP/README.md

 ## CamillaDSP Setup

 This part describes how to get a working CamillaDSP setup.
-Values in bold are user defined such as desired hostname and/or username for your RPi, everything else is universal and can be copy / pasted as-is.
-Items entered in code snippets are intended to be entered in terminal unless they are in italics in which case they are meant to be copy / pasted in to the file being edited in nano.

 For reference, a complete install should take just under 1 hour (including display and FLIRC IR receiver setup), most of that time is waiting for things to download / install.

 ### 1) Write Raspberry Pi OS Lite (recommended) or Ubuntu Server 64 bit to micro SD card using Raspberry Pi Imager and login via SSH